ee538/summer22-project-bming1-ZheMa/README.md

 We will randomly select N points in the map and run your program.

+Methods for Brute force and Brute force with backtracking:
+1. We create a helper function TravellingTrojan_helper to set base case and determine whether use backtracking or not.
+If using backtracking, we will not go deep if current cost is bigger than the stored cost.
+Then we traverse all nodes to find the path that has minimum cost.
+2. In the TravelingTrojan_Brute_force and TravelingTrojan_Backtracking function, we start from the first node and set the isBacktracking condition to run the helper function.

+Methods for 2-opt:
+1. We use TwoOptSwap function to inverse the order of certain nodes.
+2. In the TravelingTrojan_2opt, we set 2 loops to travel i and j nodes as inversed order nodes for all nodes, and compare their costs to find the minimum cost path.
 ```shell
 **************************************************************
 * 9. Traveling salesman problem